Improving Sequential Query Recommendation with Immediate User Feedback: Related Work

+The authors in \citet{ahmad2019context} introduced a context attentive document-ranking and query prediction algorithm.
+Such algorithm encodes the query and search session activities into search context representation via a two-level RNN.
+Query and document embeddings are constructed from pre-trained word embeddings using bi-directional RNN with an inner attention mechanism.
+The search context embeddings are obtained by passing the query and relevant documents through a LSTM model.
+The query prediction consists of a series of word-level predictions that forecast the next word, given the current query and search context.

-Query recommendation is also studied under the query reformulation scheme. \citet{ren2018conversational} studied the query reformulation problem within the context of conversational information retrieval.
-They proposed an LSTM with self-attention for seq2seq modelling.
-Similarly, \citet{jiang2018rin} also framed the next query prediction as a query reformulation task.
-At each time step $t$, the new query to be predicted is a reformulation of the $(t-1)$ queries issued before.
-The query generator proposed in the paper is an RNN-based decoder that generates the next query based on the context vector formed from the query and reformulation embeddings.
-Recently, with the advent of deep neural networks, many query recommendation algorithms are proposed.
-A detailed overview of other standard models for query recommendations can be found in \cite{DehghaniRAF17,ren2018conversational,ahmad2019context,jiang2018rin,wu2018query} and the references therein.
+Query prediction is also studied under query reformulation. \citet{ren2018conversational} studied the query reformulation problem within the context of conversational information retrieval using a LSTM with self-attention for seq2seq modelling.
+Similarly, \citet{jiang2018rin} framed the query prediction task as a query reformulation one.
+At each step $t$, the new query to be predicted is a reformulation of the past issued queries until step $(t-1)$.
+The query generator in \citet{jiang2018rin} is an RNN-based decoder that generates the next query based on the context vector formed by query reformulation embeddings.
+Recently, with the advent of deep neural networks, many query prediction and recommendation algorithms have been proposed.
+The interested reader could refer to overview papers for query recommendation in \citet{DehghaniRAF17,ren2018conversational,ahmad2019context,jiang2018rin,wu2018query} and the references therein.